StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-report-templates/widgets-case-report-templates.md

 Timeline widget configuration includes:

 * A title for the timeline
-* A selection of multiple parameters, allowing you to choose from alerts, case events, tasks, task logs, sighted IOCs, and TTPs
+* A selection of multiple parameters, allowing you to choose from alerts, case events, tasks, task logs, sighted indicators of compromise (IOCs), and TTPs
 * [Custom events](../../../../analyst-corner/cases/case-timelines/add-custom-event-timeline.md)
 <!-- md:version 5.5 --> You can choose if you want to display custom events with or without their descriptions.